mwaylabs/BlueRange-SDK-Android/README.md

 #### Relution SmartBeacon Calibration
 - Since each beacon varies in its radio characteristics, distance estimation can be improved by calibrating the RSSI.

-#### Relution Proximity messaging
+#### Relution Proximity marketing
-- Realization of proximity messaging (which is called "Relution Campaigns" in Relution IoT).
+- Realization of proximity marketing (also called "Relution Campaigns" in Relution IoT).

 #### Relution Heatmaps
-- The device will send advertising messages which will be collected by the beacons for heatmap generation in the cloud.
+- The device will send advertising messages being collected by the beacons for heatmap generation in the cloud.

 ## API reference
 - Use the API reference in the ```docs``` folder for more information about the specific classes.